Kemayoran: History

 Until the early 20th century, Kemayoran was still dominated by swamps and paddies with small settlements.
 Administratively, Kemayoran was a Weekmeester governed by a Bek ("Defender").
 After the independence of Indonesia, Kemayoran became part of the Sawah Besar district in Penjaringan, Jakarta Raya.
 From 1963 to 1968, Kemayoran was part of the district of Senen in Jakarta Raya.
 Ever since 1968, Kemayoran became a district of Central Jakarta.

-At first, the inhabitants of Kemayoran were natives from a mixture of several ethnic group from the local kingdom of Pajajaran, Demak, Mataram, and several foreign nations who arrived as immigrants.
-After the Dutch occupied, there are immigrants from China, India, Sumatra, and East Indonesia that are used as workers for the expansion and development of Batavia or to participate in military service against Sultan Hasanuddin and Sultan Agung of Mataram.
+At first, the inhabitants of Kemayoran were natives from a mixture of several ethnic groups from the local kingdom of Pajajaran, Demak, Mataram, and several foreign nations who arrived as immigrants.
+After the Dutch occupied, there were immigrants from China, India, Sumatra, and East Indonesia that were used as workers for the expansion and development of Batavia or to participate in military service against Sultan Hasanuddin and Sultan Agung of Mataram.

-Under the government of Daendels, in order to collect funds for the construction of the new Anyer-Panarukan road, some lands were sold to private owners.
-Generally, the buyers were Dutch, Chinese and Arabic origin.
-Among them was Roosendaal, H. Hussein Madani (Indo-Dutch), Abdullah, and De Groof.
-These landlords had the power to regulate land from users, who were indigenous population and serf.
+Under the government of Daendels, to collect funds for the construction of the new Anyer-Panarukan road, some lands were sold to private owners.
+Generally, the buyers were of Dutch, Chinese, and Arabic origin.
+Among them were Roosendaal, H. Hussein Madani (Indo-Dutch), Abdullah, and De Groof.
+These landlords had the power to regulate land from users, who were the indigenous population and serfs.
 After slavery was abolished, these people became farmers who worked for the landlords, then the landlords would determine the taxes to be paid.

-Until 1903, Batavia moved to a decentralized form of government, which marked the period of modern colonialism of Batavia.
+In 1903, Batavia moved to a decentralized form of government, which marked the period of modern colonialism in Batavia.
 Many lands are repaired, canals are constructed, and the city is expanded.
-Lands are purchased for the expansion of the city, which included the settlements of Kemayoran, Petojo, Jatibaru, Cideng, Kramat, and Tanah Tinggi.
-These lands were allocated for lower-middle-class people.
+Lands were purchased for the expansion of the city, which included the settlements of Kemayoran, Petojo, Jatibaru, Cideng, Kramat, and Tanah Tinggi.
+These lands were allocated to lower-middle-class people.
 More affluent citizens such as the Dutch people and other higher class people live closer to the center, such as in the Menteng residential area.

 Many of the people who resided in Kemayoran were Indo people (mixed Dutch and Indonesian).
 Most of them lived in Jl.
 Garuda.
 Even after World War II, many former Dutch soldiers settled in Kemayoran.
 Around the 1930s, Kemayoran was known as a settlement of the Indo people, giving rise to a new nickname for Kemayoran, "Belanda Kemayoran" (roughly translates to Kemayoran Netherlands).
 After Indonesian independence, a wave of urban migrants arrived in Kemayoran and Jakarta from various regions in Indonesia such as West Java, Central Java, Sumatra, Kalimantan, East Nusa Tenggara, and West Nusa Tenggara.
-Because of this, Kemayoran transformed into a more crowded settlements.
+Because of this, Kemayoran transformed into a more crowded settlement.